GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 using the same relay, as long the relay is not overloaded and the network conditions remain stable.

-Therefore, gateways should avoid performing a full restart of the discovery process during routine cases of event #3 (sending a new Request message), but see {{relayloading}} and {{discoverymessage}} for more information about exceptions when it may be appropriate to use this event.
+Therefore, gateways SHOULD avoid performing a full restart of the discovery process during routine cases of event #3 (sending a new Request message), since it occurs frequently in normal operation.

-Likewise, some operators might use a short DNS TTL expiration (event #7) to allow for more responsive load balancing.
-If a gateway frequently sees short DNS TTLs (for example, under approximately 15 minutes) for some sources, a helpful heuristic may be to avoid restarting the discovery process for those sources, for example with an exponential backoff, or a hold-down timer that depends on the health or bit-rate of the active and subscribed traffic currently being forwarded through the tunnel.
+However, see {{flowhealth}}, {{discoverymessage}}, and {{ancient}} for more information about exceptional cases when it may be appropriate to use event #3.

-###Flow Health {#relayloading}
+###Traffic Health {#flowhealth}

+####Absence of Traffic {#trafficabsent}

+If a gateway indicates one or more (S,G) subscriptions in a Membership Update message, but no traffic for any of the (S,G)s is received in a reasonable time, it's appropriate for the gateway to restart the discovery process.

+If the gateway restarts the discovery process multiple times consecutively for this reason, the timeout period SHOULD be adjusted to provide a random exponential back-off.

+The RECOMMENDED timeout is a random value in the range
+\[initial_timeout, MIN(initial_timeout * 2^retry_count, maximum_timeout)\],
+with a RECOMMENDED initial_timeout of 4 seconds and a RECOMMENDED maximum_timeout of 120 seconds.

+Note that the recommended initial_timeout is larger than the initial timout recommended in the similar algorithm from Section 5.2.3.4.3 of
+{{RFC7450}}.
+This is to provide time for RPF Join propagation in the sending network.
+Although the timeout values may be administratively adjusted to support performance requirements, operators are advised to consider the possibility of join propagation delays between the sender and the relay when choosing an appropriate timeout value.

+Gateways restarting the discovery process because of an absence of traffic MUST use a hold-down timer that removes this relay from consideration during subsequent rounds of discovery while active.
+The hold-down SHOULD last for no less than 3 minutes and no more than 10 minutes.

+####Loss and Congestion

-In some gateway deployments, it is feasible to monitor the health of traffic flows through the gateway, for example by detecting the rate of packet loss by communicating out of band with clients, or monitoring packets of known protocols with sequence numbers.
+In some gateway deployments, it is also feasible to monitor the health of traffic flows through the gateway, for example by detecting the rate of packet loss by communicating out of band with receivers, or monitoring the packets of known protocols with sequence numbers.
 Where feasible, it's encouraged for gateways to use such traffic health information to trigger a restart of the discovery process during event #3 (before